 How to Wear an Overcoat Formally

 Fortunately wearing an overcoat formally is extremely easy.
 Although you have to be careful with colour combinations, overcoats will go with most smart outfits.
-For a classic look try wearing a camel overcoat with a dark grey suit.
-The contrast between the grey of the suit and the brighter outerwear is perfect for brining some extra dimensions to your outfit.
+For a classic look try wearing a camel suit overcoat with a dark grey suit coat.
+The contrast between the grey of the suit and the brighter outerwear is perfect for bringing some extra dimensions to your outfit.

 How to Fit an Overcoat